LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 The discussion after the Shane lesson includes dialog for <a href="https://www.nexusmods.com/stardewvalley/mods/9999">Sterling from Always Raining in the Valley (ARV)</a>, if you have ARV installed.

+If you're using Event Lookup, events are listed even if they're not actually going to happen that day, because of the random token.

 A note on Stardew Valley Expanded (SVE): I don’t use it and never will, so I will not add compatibility for it.
 Use ITAV and SVE together at your own risk.